Vietnamese food: top dishes you need to try

 by | 24 Apr 2017

 Shaped like a writhing snake and roughly the size of Italy, Vietnam’s geography (with Hanoi in the north, dominating the central highlands, and Ho Chi Minh City forming the biggest hub for the fertile Mekong delta in the south) has heavily determined its culinary culture.
-From sizzling stir-fries to noodle soups, from bone broths to prawn cakes, join us as we delve a little deeper into the rich gastronomic offerings of Vietnam.
+From sizzling stir-fried dishes to noodle soups, from bone broths to prawn cakes, join us as we delve a little deeper into the rich world of Vietnamese food.

 Guide to Vietnamese Food